Homework 8 - Optimizations

 Using OCaml pattern matching will make your life much easier while implementing

 this optimization.
-For example, matching the mov
+For example, matching the mov pattern shown above could be

 done as follows: